JulJen/JulJen.github.io/_posts/2018-07-13-learning_about_activerecord_in_sinatra.markdown

 ---
 layout: post
-title:      "Learning about ActiveRecord in Sinatra "
+title:      "Building a Sinatra app"
-date:       2018-07-14 01:02:57 +0000
+date:       2018-07-13 21:02:58 -0400
 permalink:  learning_about_activerecord_in_sinatra
 ---

-For my portfolio project, I created a functional Sinatra CRUD (Create, Read, Update, Delete) application using a MVC framework.
+For my second project, I built a functional Sinatra MVC (Model View Controller) Application, using ActiveRecord.
 The 'Locavore Kitchen' application allows a user with an account to create recipes with a name including a headline title,  recipe directions, and list of ingredients.

 Check out  my project on GitHub:  [Locavore Kitchen](http://https://github.com/JulJen/locavore-kitchen-app)